kuancheen/anti-gravity-global-workflows/new-project-init.md

    - Include node_modules, build directories, environment files, etc.

 2. **Create GitHub Repository**:
+   - **Pre-check Authentication**:
+     - Run `gh auth status` to verify GitHub CLI authentication.
+     - **Fallback Strategy**: If not authenticated, notify the user and use the **Browser Tool** to create the repository and manage settings manually via the GitHub web interface.
    - **Suggest Repository Name**: Based on the project title, suggest a descriptive name (e.g., `my-new-project`).
    - **Request User Confirmation**: Wait for the user to confirm or provide a different repository name before proceeding.
-   - **Create Repository**: Once confirmed, create the new repository on GitHub (via web interface or GitHub CLI).
+   - **Create Repository**: Once confirmed, create the new repository on GitHub (via `gh repo create` or web interface).
    - Note the repository URL for later use.
    - Do not initialize with README, LICENSE, or .gitignore (we'll create these locally).